28 Interesting Facts About Tajikistan

 8. In 1991, following the collapse of the Soviet Union, the Tajik republic declared independence and adopted the name Tajikistan.

 9. A civil war followed anti-government demonstrations.
-The war lasted from 1992 to 1997 and led to the deaths of at least 20,000 people.
+The war lasted from 1992 to 1997 and led to the deaths of over 50,000 people.

 11. Tajikistan was at the heart of the historic Silk Road, a vast network of ancient trade routes that connected China with Europe and the Middle East.